frconor-ebook/meditations/_posts/2025-06-02-the-gift-of-counsel.md

 The first area where we have to use this gift is in our own interior life.
 In the soul, in grace, the Paraclete acts in a silent way---gently, but forcefully.

-This most wise Teacher has skillful ways of teaching us ways that are wonderful to watch---ways that are all sweetness, all affection, all goodness, all prudence, all discretion.
+"This most wise Teacher has skillful ways of teaching us ways that are wonderful to watch---ways that are all sweetness, all affection, all goodness, all prudence, all discretion" (Francisca Javiera del Valle, *About the Holy Spirit*).

 The love of God is poured into our souls by the Holy Spirit.
 In *The Way*, we\'re told, "Never make a decision without first stopping to consider the matter in the presence of God" (J. Escrivá, *The Way*, Point 266).

-In another point, we\'re told, "Don\'t waste the opportunity of yielding your own judgment" (*Ibid*., Point 177).
+In another point, we\'re told, "Don\'t waste the opportunity of yielding your own judgment" (*ibid*., Point 177).

 The Holy Spirit may enlighten us to let things pass or allow for the fact that we may be wrong.
 Don\'t insist.
 There\'ll be very few times in our life when we have to insist because everybody else is wrong.

 If we are humble, if we recognize our own limitations, we will feel the need to seek advice at particular times.

 Then we ought not to go simply to the first person we meet, but, as we're told in *Friends of* *God*, "to a person with the right qualities, to someone who wants to love God as sincerely as we do and who tries to follow him faithfully.
 It is not enough to ask just anyone for their opinion.
-We must go to a person who can give us sound and disinterested advice."
+We must go to a person who can give us sound and disinterested advice. ...

 "As we go through life, we find ourselves coming across people who are objective and know how to weigh things up, who don\'t get heated up or try to tip the balance towards that which favors them.
-Almost instinctively, we find ourselves trusting such people, because, unassumingly and quietly, they always act in a good and upright manner" (Friends of God, Points 86 and 88).
+Almost instinctively, we find ourselves trusting such people, because, unassumingly and quietly, they always act in a good and upright manner" (J. Escrivá, *Friends of God*, Points 86 and 88).

-We can be reminded of those words in St. John: "He who follows me will not walk in darkness, but will have the light of life" (John 8:12).
+We can be reminded of those words of Christ in St. John: "He who follows me will not walk in darkness, but will have the light of life" (John 8:12).

 If we try to follow Jesus each day of our life, we won\'t be wanting in the light of the Holy Spirit at every moment.

 If we\'re upright in our intention, He will not allow us to fall into error.

 Every day in our Rosary, in the Litany we invoke Our Lady, "Mother of Good Counsel."
-She will win for us all the graces we need if we go to Her with the humility of those who know that on their own, they will stumble and they'll lose their way.
+She will win for us all the graces we need if we go to Her with the humility of those who know that on their own, they will stumble, and they'll lose their way.

 Mother of Good Counsel, pray for us.